Stephenson Global Scholar Grants

 • Ethical Standards: Applicants must have conducted their work in compliance with applicable ethical research standards and global best practices for research integrity.
 To ensure a fair and unbiased selection process, applicants should not contact members of the Scientific Advisory Board (SSAB) regarding their submissions.
 Any direct outreach may compromise the integrity of the process and could result in disqualification.

-• Requirements: 2-page letter of intent (round 1) and 5-page proposal if invited to round 2.
-See details below.
+• Requirements: 1 page letter of intent (round 1) and 5-page proposal if invited to round 2.
+Deadline for Round 1 is February 25, 2026 at 5:00 p.m.
+Eastern Time.
+See additional details below.

 Funding amounts will be determined based on the scale and potential impact of the proposed project.
 The Stephenson Global Scholar Grant is dedicated to supporting transformative research that has the potential to make a meaningful difference in the fight against pancreatic cancer.